ryanoglesby08/javascript-workshop/code/3/give-to-attendees/guide.md

    If you are using a modern browser, such as Google Chrome or Firefox, the app will
     continue to work as before.
 The latest versions of all modern browsers have support for ECMAScript 6.
-However, older browsers such as IE 9 do not.
+However, older browsers such as IE 11 and below do not.

    If something goes wrong, check the JavaScript console for errors.
 You most likely
     have a syntax error.